CardioLab/cadptp/README.md

 And please also cite the orginal reseasch paper:

-*Winther et al. Incorporating Coronary Calcification Into Pre-Test Assessment of the Likelihood of Coronary Artery Disease, Journals of the American College of Cardiology, In press*
+*Winther, Simon, et al. "Incorporating coronary calcification into pre-test assessment of the likelihood of coronary artery disease."
+Journal of the American College of Cardiology 76.21 (2020): 2421-2432.*